ccie14023/cataspark/README.md

 ```
 python cataspark.py
 ```
+The script will run without any output until it is stopped with ctrl-C.

 Commands you can use in the Spark room (case insensitive):

-ping:  Generates a response from the script, not the switch.
-Verifies the script is up and running. show the top CPU process:  Pulls the list of processes and returns the top by CPU total run time. show the top memory process:  Pull the list of processes and returns the top by allocated memory. show the bgp neighbors:  Displays the BGP neighbors' IP addresses only. show the routing table:  Displays the routing table.
-Subnets and the interface/next hop. graph the routing table:  Outputs the routing table as a PNG graph and posts to the spark room. disable bgp neighbor x.x.x.x:  Disables the BGP neighbor with IP address x.x.x.x enable bgp neighbor x.x.x.x:  Enables the BGP neighbor with IP address x.x.x.x
+* ping:  Generates a response from the script, not the switch.
+Verifies the script is up and running.
+* show the top CPU process:  Pulls the list of processes and returns the top by CPU total run time.
+* show the top memory process:  Pull the list of processes and returns the top by allocated memory.
+* show the bgp neighbors:  Displays the BGP neighbors' IP addresses only.
+* show the routing table:  Displays the routing table.
+Subnets and the interface/next hop.
+* graph the routing table:  Outputs the routing table as a PNG graph and posts to the spark room.
+* disable bgp neighbor x.x.x.x:  Disables the BGP neighbor with IP address x.x.x.x
+* enable bgp neighbor x.x.x.x:  Enables the BGP neighbor with IP address x.x.x.x

 # Spark Bot